taiwenlee/CMPM121Final/README.md

 Polished / Game Ready:
-1. Created a
+1. Implemented a player model for the npc instead of a capsule
 2. Dark setting with only the flashlight as the only light source
-3. Different skybox
+3. Different skybox with lighting that matches it
-4.
+4. Object that goes with the particle system
 5. Dark forest environment